bcgsc/goldrush/README.md

 Installing Dependencies with Conda

 ```
-# We recommend creating a freash environment
+# We recommend creating a fresh environment

 conda create --name goldrush
 # Due to the high number of depenencies we also recommend installing mamba.
 Mamba speeds up the installation by quite a bit
 conda install -c conda-forge mamba